/ Harri Iisakka

 Connections and reliability of EV’s cloud are the most important factors

 Connections and cloud services include data storage and processing to remote control and monitoring.
 The reliability and stability of these services are fundamental to the success of smart charging.
-However, for these features to work effectively, the cloud services that manage them must be dependable.
+However, for these features to work effectively, the cloud services that manage them must be trustworthy and reliable.

 Reliable cloud services are also necessary for managing other aspects of the electric vehicle experience, such as software updates, remote diagnostics, and maintenance notifications.
 These services are essential for keeping the car running smoothly, detecting issues early, and installing the latest software updates.
-Without dependable cloud services, external parties like us cannot control electric vehicles.
+Without dependable cloud services, external parties like Synergi cannot connect and send commands to the electric vehicles.

 Tesla, Volkswagen, and BMW are some of the best EVs for smart charging

-There are a dozen of EV brands that support smart charging perfectly.
+Several EV brands support smart charging perfectly.
 In addition to TeslaVW, and BMW, all Volkswagen Group brands, such as Audi and Porsche, have excellent smart charging capabilities.
-Of course, there remain minor differences between brands.
+Of course, there are minor differences between brands.
 In general, these EVs can receive smart charging information within a short timeframe of seconds.

 Some older models from Renault and Nissan have limited capabilities